Regional climate risk assessment from climate models using probabilistic machine learning: : methodology and implementation details

+Our implementation of rectified flow introduces several custom modeling choices that are highly effective when dealing with climate data: (a) modeling in the anomaly space; (b) modeling the seasonality of climate by climatological distribution coupling; (c) modeling temporal coherence.

-We provide more details on how the debiasing or bias correction is performed.
-Here $y \in \mathcal{Y}$ denotes a biased low-resolution snapshot, and $y' \in \mathcal{Y}'$ denotes an unbiased low-resolution one, where $ \mathcal{Y}'$ is the image of $\mathcal{X}$ through the linear downsampling map $C'$ (see Figure~\ref{fig:framework_diagram}).
-The space of biased low-resolution dataset $\mathcal{Y}$ is given by a collection of $100$ trajectories from the LENS2 ensemble dataset, each trajectory, which we denote by $\mathcal{Y}^i$ (such that $\mathcal{Y} = \bigcup_{i} \, \mathcal{Y}^i$, has slightly different spatio-temporal statistics so we seek to leverage this difference to further extract statistical performance from our debiasing step.
-We characterize the statistics of each trajectory using their mean and standard deviation in the training set, namely $\bar{y}^i$ and $\sigma^i_y$, which are estimated using the samples within the training range.
-The space of the unbiased low-resolution snapshot $\mathcal{Y}'$, is given by the daily means of the ERA5 historical data regridded to $1$° resolution.
-We denote the mean and standard deviation of the set as $\bar{y}'$ and $\sigma_{y'}$ respectively.
+Let $y \in \mathcal{Y}$ denote a biased low-resolution sequence of consecutive snapshots (namely, the climate state at times $t, t+\Delta t, ..., t+n_s \Delta t$), and $y' \in \mathcal{Y}'$ denote an unbiased low-resolution sequence, where $ \mathcal{Y}'$ is the image of $\mathcal{X}$ through the linear downsampling map $C'$ (see Fig.~\ref{fig:framework_diagram}a).
+In our setup, the space of biased low-resolution dataset $\mathcal{Y}$ is given by a collection of $100$ trajectories from the LENS2 ensemble dataset.
+Each trajectory, which we denote by $\mathcal{Y}^i$ (such that $\mathcal{Y} = \bigcup_{i} \, \mathcal{Y}^i$), has slightly different spatiotemporal statistics that we leverage to further extract statistical performance from our debiasing step.
+We characterize the statistics of each trajectory using their climatological mean and standard deviation in the training set, namely $\bar{y}^i$ and $\sigma^i_y$, which are estimated using the samples within the training range.
+The space of the unbiased low-resolution sequences $\mathcal{Y}'$, is given by the daily means of the ERA5 historical data regridded to $1.5$° resolution.
+We denote the climatological mean and standard deviation of the set as $\bar{y}'$ and $\sigma_{y'}$ respectively.